State Ecology Department rejects permit for Kalama methanol plant on Columbia River

 Officials at the Port of Kalama, where the project would be built, attacked the permit denial, and will be consulting with a legal team to “evaluate next steps.”

-“It’s disheartening that after six years of robust expert review …unnecessary barriers should continue to be raised… It is difficult to see the logic of this decision or the equitable application of state law,” said Mark Wilson, the port’s executive director.
+“It’s disheartening that after six years of robust expert review … unnecessary barriers should continue to be raised. … It is difficult to see the logic of this decision or the equitable application of state law,” said Mark Wilson, the port’s executive director.

 The project also has been dogged by questions about how the methanol will be used in China.